 You can implement Zero Trust Distributed Architectures as services managed by Traffic Director and Anthos Service Mesh.

 Figure 13.
-Single-cluster Zero Trust Distributed Architecture mesh using Traffic Director.
+Single-cluster Zero Trust Distributed Architecture mesh that uses Traffic Director.

 An authorization policy specifies how a server authorizes incoming requests or RPCs.
 The authorization policy can be configured to allow or deny an incoming request or RPC based on various parameters, such as the identity of the client that sent the request, the host, the headers, and other HTTP attributes.
 Implementation guidelines are available for configuring authorization policies on meshes based on gRPC and Envoy.